Sunnycrest employee tests positive for COVID-19, but possibly exposed residents negative

 And starting on Saturday, staff collected samples from any residents who might have been exposed to the employee.
 All came back negative for COVID-19, Kirsch said.

 On Monday morning, 14 samples from staff who might have been exposed were sent for testing as well.
-Those results have not been received yet.
+Those results had not been received as of Monday evening.